 If the number of leave requests exceeds the budgeted support for professional leave in any given year, then the Provost/VPAA may forward the applications to a faculty advisory committee for ranking.
 Advisory Committee recommendations are made to the Provost/VPAA.
 The Provost/VPAA, in consultation with the President, shall accept or reject the recommendations of the deans and/or the Advisory Committee by December 1st, for professional leaves to begin the following fiscal year.

 The Provost/VPAA shall inform in writing all persons recommended for leaves and the dean whether such leaves will be granted.
 In reaching a decision, the Provost/VPAA will be guided by the following considerations: the availability of adequate funding to support leaves, the recommendation of the dean (and, when applicable Advisory Committee), the distribution of professional leaves among the colleges /library, the needs of the institution and the welfare of the department/college and individual faculty applicant.
 While the distribution of leave does not have to be equal between colleges every year, in general the goal will be to fund the equivalent of at least four professional leaves per year.
 Upon Presidential approval, the Provost/VPAA will notify the USG office using the prescribed reporting mechanism.
-A faculty member whose request for professional leave is rejected by his or her dean may appeal the decision in writing to the Provost/VPAA.
+A faculty member whose request for professional leave is rejected by their dean may appeal the decision in writing to the Provost/VPAA.
 The decisions of the President (or the President’s designee) are final.

-All faculty members receives an approval letter from the Provost/VPAA must then enter a Leave of Absence form, which can be found on MyGCSU --> Academic Affairs --> Other Forms.
+All faculty members who receive an approval letter from the Provost/VPAA must then enter a Leave of Absence form, which can be found on MyGCSU --> Academic Affairs --> Other Forms.

-The recipient of professional leave shall, within one month of returning to the university, make a report in writing to the dean of his or her college outlining the accomplishments of the leave.
+The recipient of professional leave shall, within one month of returning to the university, make a report in writing to the dean of their college outlining the accomplishments of the leave.
 A copy of the report will be sent to the Provost/VPAA to be added to the personnel file (note: if the recipient has received a grant, the report should be copied to both the Provost/VPAA and to the Office of Grants and Contracts).
-Failure to produce the required report will impact the individual’s ability to qualify for a second professional leave later in his/her career.
+Failure to produce the required report will impact the individual’s ability to qualify for a second professional leave later in their career.

 Although the constraints outlined under “Eligibility” of this procedure, must be observed, professional leaves are to be awarded regardless of the size of the department.
 If the faculty member's normal workload cannot be absorbed within the department of discipline, a temporary replacement will be provided by the college.
-However, when the welfare of the academic unit is at stake, the dean, with sufficient notice and with the concurrence of the Provost/VPAA, may require the faculty member to reschedule his or her leave, on the condition that such a delay would in no way lengthen the calendar under which the faculty member becomes eligible to apply for subsequent sabbatical leaves.
+However, when the welfare of the academic unit is at stake, the dean, with sufficient notice and with the concurrence of the Provost/VPAA, may require the faculty member to reschedule their leave, on the condition that such a delay would in no way lengthen the calendar under which the faculty member becomes eligible to apply for subsequent sabbatical leaves.

-The authority to grant exception to one or more of these policies and procedures is vested with the President of the University or his/her delegated representative.
+The authority to grant exception to one or more of these policies and procedures is vested with the President of the University or their delegated representative.

 Forms related to Professional Leave can be found on MyGCSU --> Academic Affairs --> Other Forms.